0xfe/lumen/README.md

   lumen dex list bob --limit 5

   # Cross-asset payments (path payments) via the DEX
-  lumen pay 20 USD --from bob --to mary --with EUR --max 10 --path XLM,INR
+  lumen pay 20 USD --from bob --to mary --with native --max 10 --path EUR,INR

   # If you don't speficy --path, Lumen finds a path for you!
   lumen pay 20 USD --from bob --to mary --with EUR --max 10